 Respecting your privacy

-Central to the success of Rate Detective (who act as an authorised representatives for Affinia Financial Advisers Limited) is our commitment to our clients.
+Central to the success of Spotter Finance (who act as an authorised representative for MYONLINEADVISERS PTY LTD) is our commitment to our clients.

 We honour without reservation our obligation to respect and protect the privacy of the personal information of individuals with whom we deal.

 Whenever it is reasonable and practical to do so, we collect information about you directly from you.
 In some cases, we collect personal information from third parties including public sources, our related companies, referrers, brokers, agents, your adviser(s) and our service providers including credit reporting bodies and information service providers.

 We may also collect information about you because we are required or authorised by law to collect it.
 There are laws that which require us to collect personal information.
 For example, we require personal information to verify your identity under Australian Anti-Money Laundering law.